Tipping faith points can cause a child’s faith to go tumbling. Here’s how you can model Christ’s love to children upended by crisis.

 Any tipping faith point can have deep, lasting impacts on a child’s development.
 Five affected areas include:

-- Perception of God–Children are trying to determine what God is like and whether he’s loving and protecting.
+Children are trying to determine what God is like and whether he’s loving and protecting.
 Lawson says major events challenge children’s basic understanding of a God who cares for them and is watching out for their good.
 The danger, he says, is that children may conclude that God doesn’t love them enough to act or that God doesn’t exist.
-Pennsylvania children’s pastor Larry Shallenberger points out that many traumas involve children’s parents which affect kids view of God.
+Pennsylvania children’s pastor Larry Shallenberger points out that many traumas involve children’s parents which affect kids’ view of God.
 That’s significant, he says, because we know that children develop their sense of what God is like from interactions with their parents.

-- Formation of Faith–Crises threaten the developing faith of younger children who haven’t been exposed to spiritual struggles yet.
-Alice Bell-Gaines, a children’s pastor in California, says Sunday school teachers often use their limited time with children to focus on Gods goodness.
-Were so sensitive to their young minds and emotions that we don’t go in-depth into the wickedness of the devil and the ways he tries to steal, kill, and destroy, she says.
+Crises threaten the developing faith of younger children who haven’t been exposed to spiritual struggles yet.
+Alice Bell-Gaines, a children’s pastor in California, says Sunday school teachers often use their limited time with children to focus on God’s goodness.
+We’re so sensitive to their young minds and emotions that we don’t go in-depth into the wickedness of the devil and the ways he tries to steal, kill, and destroy, she says.
 This, combined with limited processing abilities, can put a roadblock in children’s spiritual paths because they think if God is good, then only good things will happen to them.

 When children are part of any family crisis, they feel as out-of-control as adults do.
 This leads to feelings of inadequacy and inferiority, Medeiros says.
 On the other hand, when children feel included and their abilities are recognized, she says, they learn to cope with what life throws them and develop resourcefulness and a sense of competency.

 To help children in need, you must be tuned into their lives and changing situations.
 By incorporating the following six keys into your children’s ministry, you’ll more easily notice any threats.